fogleman/sdf/README.md

 `line(normal=UP, point=ORIGIN)`

-`line` is an infinite cut line, with one side being positive (outside) and one side being negative (inside).
+`line` is an infinite cut line, with the positive side being inside and the negative side being outside.

 ```python
 f = (circle() & line()).extrude(0.1)